 You may look at its picture and wonder why so many people love this bland-looking dish?
 Well, wait until you smell it.
 I believe you’ll take those words right back.

 Simply put, coconut rice is jasmine rice cooked in coconut milk with a touch of salt or sugar.
-If you don’t know how to cook rice with pots, just use your rice cooker like usual.
-It won’t ruin your dishes.
+If you don’t know how to cook rice with pots, don’t worry as it is also an easy recipe to make with a rice cooker.

 Then, just wait until you get to smell the signature sweet fragrance of coconut milk filling your kitchen.

 You don’t need to be an Asian to perfect this coconut rice.
 Let’s see this video:

 This tom kha gai soup is everything I ask for: creamy and full of flavor.
 And when I say “full of flavor,” I mean it.
 You’ll get a bit of tangy acid, slight sweetness, and lots of savory taste in just one bowl of this soup.

 Compared to the other cousin – tom yum soup, this one is milder yet much creamier.
 All thanks to the additional coconut milk in the recipe.
 And here is one secret for a perfect tom kha gai: Always add a little red curry paste.

 While raw spring rolls are Asians’ well-loved midday snack, they use fried ones as a side dish for every celebration meal.
 And lumpia is the Filipino spring roll version.

 To differentiate this tasty Filipino side treat from other variants, look at the wrappings!
 Lumpia wrappers are thinner than different kinds.
 Also, as they are made of rice flour, lumpia rolls are chewier.